 - 1.1.1.
 Australia Awards Scholarships demonstrate Australia's commitment to the 2030 Agenda on Sustainable Development.
 They aim to contribute to the long-term development needs of Australia's partner countries in line with Australia's aid priorities and bilateral and regional agreements.
 They provide opportunities for people from developing countries to undertake full-time undergraduate or postgraduate study at participating Australian universities and Technical and Further Education (TAFE) institutions. - 1.1.2.
 The Australian Government encourages equality for all, without discrimination.
-Australia Awards Scholarships support study by people with disability and aim to empower women to participate in the economy, leadership and education. - 1.1.3.
+Australia Awards Scholarships support study by people with disability and aim to empower women to participate in the economy, leadership and education.

+- 1.1.3.
 The study and research opportunities provided by Australia Awards Scholarships develop the skills and knowledge of individuals to drive change and contribute to the development outcomes of their own country. - 1.1.4.
 To ensure the development impact of Australia Awards Scholarships, all awardees must return home on completion of their studies so they can contribute to development in their country.
 Awardees are required to leave Australia for a minimum of two years after completing their scholarship.
 Failure to do so will result in the awardee incurring a debt to the Commonwealth of Australia for the total accrued cost of their scholarship. - 1.1.5.
 Australia Awards Scholarships generally cover the following fees and entitlements: (see Chapter 10 for further details.) - i. full tuition fees - ii. return air travel - iii. establishment allowance - iv. contribution to living expenses - v. an Introductory Academic Program - vi.
 Overseas Student Health Cover - vii.
 Initial visa expenses. - 1.1.6.
 Subject to requirements and eligibility, Australia Awards Scholarships may also cover: - i. pre-course English language training fees - ii. supplementary academic support - iii. fieldwork (for research purposes only) - iv. reunion airfare (for unaccompanied awardees). - 1.1.7.
 The Australian Government does not provide any financial support for the dependents of awardees.
-Awardees are responsible, including financially, for their family members who accompany them to Australia.

-1.2.
-How to use this scholarships policy handbook

-1.2.1.
-This handbook provides the guiding policy and instructions for those managing or undertaking Australia Awards Scholarships.
-Institutions, applicants or awardees, DFAT officers (and their managing contractors/sub-contractors) have access to this handbook.
-They should be familiar with its content and understand their roles and responsibilities.
+Awardees are responsible, including financially, for their family members who accompany them to Australia. - 1.2.
+How to use this scholarships policy handbook - 1.2.1.
+This handbook provides the guiding policy and instructions for those managing Australia Awards Scholarships Institutions, applicants or awardees, and other DFAT officers and their managing contractors/sub-contractors.
+They should be familiar with its content and understand their roles and responsibilities. - 1.2.2.
+Where APPENDIX D: COVID-19 applies, this Handbook must be read in conjunction with APPENDIX D: COVID-19.
+If there is an inconsistency, between the clauses in APPENDIX D: COVID-19 and a clause in the